sekitaka/react_native_e2e_test/documents/note.md

 After replacing to correct devDependencies block, you can run the app correctly.

 # Detox
-Detox 19.x requires jest 27.x [here(https://wix.github.io/Detox/docs/guide/jest/)]
+Detox 19.x requires jest 27.2.5 [here(https://wix.github.io/Detox/docs/guide/jest/)]
+## Create first e2e test
+detox init -r jest

+## .detoxrc.json
+It is a setting file.
+You can specify which simulator you use.

 # TIPS
 ## React Native: Unexpected token ':'.
 Expected a ')' or a ',' after a parameter declaration.